Pig Hunting Information

 If I’m hunting for several days in a row, do I have to check in every day?

 A: No, you only need to check in on the first day of a multi-day hunt.
-We only ask that you drop your checkout card in a fee vault on the way out of the park so we can keep an accurate tally of how many hunters have participated and what kind of success rate you are having.
+We only ask that you drop your checkout card in a fee vault on the way out of the park so we can keep an accurate tally of how many hunters have participated and success rates.